 Since its inception in 2014, the V-Dem Institute has developed, tested and standardised a world-leading, sophisticated data collection, curation, and aggregation method for expert-coded data.
 For more details about the V-Dem aggregation methodology, please click here: https://www.v-dem.net/en/our-work/methods/

-For our joint DEMED-V-Dem project, we will build a completely new database on education, accumulating the knowledge of more than 1,000 education experts.
+For our joint DEMED-V-Dem project, we will build a completely new database on education, accumulating the knowledge of hundreds of education experts around the world.